An Information-Theoretic Regularizer for Lossy Neural Image Compression: Experiments

 \subsection{Results}

-\paragraph{Performance on natural images. }In Fig.\ref{fig.overall-performance}, we present the BD-Rate comparison at four training steps: $0.5\times10^{6}$, $1\times10^{6}$, $1.5\times10^{6}$, and $2\times10^{6}$.
-The regularization factors $\alpha$ for the \textit{hyperprior}, \textit{autoregressive}, and \textit{attention} models are set to 0.1, 1 and 1, respectively.
-It can be observed that, at most equal training steps for all three models, our proposed regularization method can yield better compression performance than the vanilla optimization method.
-In particular, at the $2\times10^{6}$ step, the BD-Rates for \textit{hyperprior}, \textit{autoregressive}, and \textit{attention} are -0.88\%, -0.92\% and -0.92\%, respectively.
-For \textit{hyperprior} and \textit{autoregressive}, after a brief convergence period, the BD-Rates are gradually improved from 0 to around -1\%.
-For \textit{attention}, the regularization immediately improves the compression performance at a very early $0.5\times10^{6}$ training step.
-In Fig.\ref{fig.200Wstep-performance-Kodak}, we present the detailed rate-distortion curves at the $2\times10^{6}$ step on the Kodak dataset.
-It can be observed that, due to the introduction of the additional conditional source entropy regularization, the bit rate (or the latent entropy) of each point is decreased by a smaller value.
-From the form of regularization in Eqn.(\ref{eq:proposed-loss}), i.e., $-\alpha H(\bm{X}|\bm{\hat{X}})$, the extent of such bit rate reduction depends on both the regularization factor $\alpha$ and the conditional source entropy $H(\bm{X}|\bm{\hat{X}})$.
-Note that a more advanced conditional source entropy modeling for $q_\theta(\bm{X}|\bm{\hat{X}})$ does not experimentally improve the optimization performance.
-Instead, the alignment with the latent entropy model proves to be more impactful.
+\paragraph{Performance on natural images. }In Fig.\ref{fig.overall-performance}, we present the BD-Rate comparison at four different training steps.
+The anchor is trained with the vanilla rate-distortion loss (Eqn.(\ref{eq:rate-dist-loss})) under an equal number of training steps.
+The regularization factors $\alpha$ for the \textit{hyperprior}, \textit{autoregressive}, \textit{attention}, ELIC, and MLIC++ models are set to 0.1, 1, 1, 0.1, and 0.1, respectively.
+It can be observed that, for training steps beyond $0.5\times10^{6}$ across all five models, our proposed regularization method can achieve better compression performance than the vanilla optimization method.
+In particular, at the $2\times10^{6}$ step, the average BD-Rates for \textit{hyperprior}, \textit{autoregressive}, and \textit{attention} are -0.88\%, -1.06\% and -0.92\%, respectively; at the $1\times10^{6}$ step, the average BD-Rates for ELIC and MLIC++ are -1.56\% and -3.03\%, respectively.
+Meanwhile, the results demonstrate that the regularization effect varies across models as training progresses: For the \textit{hyperprior}, \textit{autoregressive}, and MLIC++ models, after a brief convergence period, the BD-Rates are gradually improved from 0 to around -1\%.
+For the ELIC model, the regularization is most effective during the earlier training stages, achieving over 2.5\% BD-Rates saving at the $0.25\times10^{6}$ step.
+For the \textit{attention} model, the regularization achieves a relatively stable coding gain.

-\tabcolsep=0.1cm
+In Fig.~\ref{fig.200Wstep-performance-Kodak}, we present the detailed rate-distortion (RD) curves on the Kodak dataset.
+For the \textit{hyperprior}, \textit{autoregressive}, and \textit{attention} models, the results correspond to the $2\times10^{6}$ training step, while for the ELIC and MLIC++ models, the results are from the $1\times10^{6}$ step.
+The results indicate that the introduction of the additional conditional source entropy regularization leads to a slight reduction in the bit rate for most of the points, although a few exceptions exhibit an increase due to training noise.
+From the form of regularization in Eqn.(\ref{eq:proposed-loss}), i.e., $-\alpha H(\bm{X}|\bm{\hat{X}})$, the extent of such bit rate reduction depends on both the regularization factor $\alpha$ and the estimated conditional source entropy $H(\bm{X}|\bm{\hat{X}})$.

+\tabcolsep=0.08cm